Desktop/Mobile Web App

 Since this was a personal project, I had to build the app myself.
-I researched various methods but ultimately decided on bubble.io, a no-code platform to build the app.
+I researched various methods and ultimately decided on bubble.io, a no-code platform to build the app.

 To ensure this was a real need, I started talking with different types of people in our community.
 The pain point that kept coming up the most was jobs, either someone looking for one or a company trying to hire.
 This insight led to the emphasis on jobs for the site in addition to shared information.

 While I’m a confident front-end dev, I used this project as an opportunity to learn bubble.io. (the best no-code platform for building apps).
 Over the course of 3-months, I was able to go from Figma mocks to a launched product all on my own.